mayaanne/foundations/week-1/git-stretch-error-msgs.md

 If you don't recognise something, find out what it is.
 Are there new terms you don't recognise?

 ## Reflect
-- Create a my_reflection.md file in this directory (git-github-stretch)
+- Navigate to you `my-reflections-week-1.md` file in this directory
 - For each image, write your analysis of what is happening.
 - Describe what you learned